 Dr. Charles Schaefer, a postdoctoral fellow working with Dr. Tobias Riede at Midwestern University presented research at the conference examining how rats use deep breaths to produce ultrasonic vocalizations.
 Similarly, researchers have studied a variety of vocalizations in rats that signify positive as well as negative emotions and how their brains process this information.
 Did you know rats enjoy being tickled?

 Tag Archive for ‘laugh’

 Most of us have heard the phrase: Laughter is contagious.
 When we hear other people laughing, we often smile even if we have no idea why they are laughing.
 Dr. Sophie Scott from the University College of London and her colleagues played both positive sounds (like laughter) and negative sounds (like retching or screaming) to subjects and found the sounds activated the premotor cortical region of the brain.
-This area of […]
+This area of the […]